 In spring 2018, Midtown Alliance also solicited public input on the existing conditions of 5th Street via the below online interactive map.
 By clicking the project map below, you can view feedback in an interactive project area map.
 Detailed responses to comments and questions are provided here.

-Design and Engineering began in spring 2018 and will continue through summer 2019 with construction commencing several months thereafter.
+Design and Engineering began in spring 2018 and will continue through 2019 with construction projected to commence in 2020.
 Please stay tuned for project updates!
 If you have general comments or questions, please contact firstname.lastname@example.org.